-The Board of Directors of Ability Centre Australasia Limited, has resolved that, whilst the issue of control is not entirely clear, The Cerebral Palsy Foundation, The Cerebral Palsy Development Trust, Cerebral Palsy Innovation Institute Pty Ltd, The Trustee for the Cerebral Palsy Innovation Institute and Ability Centre Australasia Limited, share common goals and outcomes.
+The Board of Directors of Ability Centre Australasia Limited, has resolved that, whilst the issue of control is not entirely clear, The Cerebral Palsy Foundation, Cerebral Palsy Innovation Institute Pty Ltd, The Trustee for the Cerebral Palsy Innovation Institute and Ability Centre Australasia Limited, share common goals and outcomes.
 The Board decided that, in the interests of providing full and open information to members, the financial statements would be prepared on a consolidated basis.

-The Directors have prepared a cash flow statement for the 12 months following the reporting date which demonstrates that the Group will have sufficient funds available funds to continue as a going concern.
+The Directors have prepared a cash flow statement for the 12 months following the reporting date which demonstrates that the Group will have sufficient funds available to continue as a going concern.

 The Group took the decision during the year ended 30 June 2020 to strengthen its working capital by entering into a market rate loan facility (the Facility) of \$5,500,000 together with an overdraft facility of \$500,000.
 Drawdowns for the overdraft facility are restricted to 80% of the total amount of NDIS receivables held by the Group.
+This Facility was extended for an additional 12 months during the financial year 30 June 2021.
 All drawings made must be repaid in full every 60 days.
-As at 30 June 2020 the Facility and the overdraft remain undrawn.
+As at 30 June 2021 the Facility and the overdraft remain undrawn.